zpoettker/Castle-Crashers-CYOA/README.md

 As I said I would like a gold system, which you gain randomly and for killing bosses.
 Food will be for gaining health and not dying.

 I may add a training level or 'odd job' level to earn coins without fighting bosses, just incase of buying a poor weapon, the boss is to tough, or you just use your coins to fast.

+I would like to add some skill, and randomness to the game to allow for different playing experiences.